 After planting a palm tree, it needs supplemental watering until it establishes.
 Do not let the soil dry out completely for the first several months, but also do not let it stand soggy or you will invite fungal issues.

-In the first year, do a foliar feeding in spring and a time release granular feeding with a 3-1-3 ratio every 4 months.
-Once the plant has been in the ground a year, apply only the granular feed.
+In the first year, do a foliar feeding in spring and a time-release granular feeding with a 3-1-3 ratio every 4 months.
+Once the plant has been in the ground for a year, apply only the granular feed.

 Prune off dead fronds as they occur.
 If you need to prune to maintain size, only prune off the bottom to middle fronds.
 Topping a tree is not recommended which is why it is important at purchase to consider the mature size.